Harder-Narasimhan strata and $p$-adic period domains: Introduction

 which comes from the inequality between the Harder-Narasimhan vector and the Newton vector in $\Nc(G)$ cf. Proposition \ref{P: HN and Newt}.
-See also \cite{F2} Proposition 14 and \cite{CI} Proposition 44 (both in the case of $\GL_n$). \\
+See also \cite{F2} Proposition 14 and \cite{CI} Proposition 3.5 (both in the case of $\GL_n$). \\

 Now consider the side of $\Fl(G,\mu)$.
 Let $b\in G(\breve{\Q}_p)$ be such that the associated class $[b]\in B(G,\mu)$ and it is the \emph{basic} element.
 The triple $(G,\{\mu\},[b])$ then forms a basic local Shimura datum (\cite{RV}).
-Recall that by Fargues's main theorem in \cite{F3}, we have a bijection $B(G)\st{\sim}{\lra} H_{\tr{et}}^1(X,G),\quad [b']\mapsto [\E_{b'}]$.
-Then we can also define the Newton stratification and Harder-Narasimhan stratification on $\Fl(G,\mu)$ by considering the modifications of the $G$-bundle $\E_b$ on $X$ similarly as above.
+Then we can also define the Newton stratification and Harder-Narasimhan stratification on $\Fl(G,\mu)$ by considering the modifications of the $G$-bundle $\E_b$ associated to $b$ on $X$ (by Fargues's main theorem in \cite{F3}) similarly as above.
 The Newton stratification\footnote{In \cite{CFS} this was called the Harder-Narasimhan stratification, which should not be confused with the Harder-Narasimhan stratification here.} in this setting was introduced in \cite{CFS} 5.3, while the Harder-Narasimhan stratification was introduced in \cite{DOR} chapter IX.6, where the more classical theory of filtered isocrystals with additional structures was used.
 The open Newton stratum is the admissible locus $\Fl(G,\mu,b)^a$ (\cite{SW1, SW, R, CFS}), while the open Harder-Narasimhan stratum is the weakly admissible locus $\Fl(G,\mu,b)^{wa}$ (\cite{RZ, DOR}).
 By the theorem of Colmez-Fontaine (see \cite{FF} chapter 10), we have also the inclusion

 The Newton and Harder-Narasimhan stratifications on the side of $\Fl(G,\mu)$ also have the same index set, $B(G,0, \nu_b\mu^{-1})$, a generalized Kottwitz set which was introduced in \cite{R} and \cite{CFS} section 4. \\